lchdl/sgl/README.md

    </p>

    Then, press `Configure`, `Generate`, and `Open Project` to open Visual Studio.
 In Visual Studio, choose `Release` or `MinSizeRel` and compile SGL.

+   > After compiling SGL, you may need to copy all \*.dll files and the contents of the `res/` folder to the same location as the generated executables.

 ### For Linux-based systems (g++ & make)
 1. Manually compile all external libraries.
 I have provided the precompiled libraries in [<b>here</b>](https://drive.google.com/file/d/1Z_MBPST6IFheGnUseI-6bwaOUG4MM3s3/view?usp=sharing) for download.